School Board Communications

 CONTACTING SCHOOL BOARD MEMBERS DIRECTLY

-Whether sharing a success story or concerns, you may contact school board member or the superintendent.
+Whether sharing a success story or concerns, you may contact a school board member or the superintendent.
 Or, if you'd rather share something with the entire board, simply send an email to SchoolBoard@isd623.org.
 Every board member will get your message.

 SPEAKING AT BOARD MEETINGS

-Guidelines for Citizen Comments
+Guidelines for Community Input

 The school board is interested in your comments and will listen carefully, but it will not respond or debate issues during this time.
-If you would like the school board or the administration to respond, please be sure to include your question(s) on the sign-up sheet.
+If you would like the school board or the administration to respond, please be sure to include your question(s) on the online form.
 You will receive a response within two weeks of the meeting.
 Copies will also be sent to the entire school board.

-Speakers are given up to five minutes (or ten minutes per delegation) to address the board, unless the board chair grants an exception.
+Speakers are given up to three minutes (or ten minutes per delegation) to address the board, unless the board chair grants an exception.
 When the board chair proceeds with the meeting, audience comments are no longer in order.
 However, board members may call on staff for information to assist the board in its deliberations.

 Personal attacks on students, staff members, or board members will not be allowed.
 Due to data privacy laws, referring to an individual by name will be ruled out of order.
 The use of vulgar or profane language will also be ruled out of order.
 Speakers unwilling to abide by the rules or time constraints will be asked to stop.